engtuncay/engtuncay.github.io/svelte/svelte-01-core.md

 ## c.
 Reactive Statements

-We're not limited to declaring reactive values — we can also run arbitrary statements reactively.
+We're not limited to `declaring reactive values` — we can also run arbitrary statements reactively.
 For example, we can log the value of count whenever it changes:

 ```js
 $: console.log('the count is ' + count);

 ```

-You can easily group statements together with a block:
+You can easily `group statements together with a block`:

 ```js
 $: {